yayamayajd/homelab/README.md

 Yesterday I also learned about the CAP theorem, and it connected so many dots in my earlier understanding of system design.
 For example, last week I had an insight about system layering in critical systems: the core layers follow CP (consistency plus partition tolerance), while the edge layers are more AP (availability plus partition tolerance).
 That revelation was liberating.

 With this discovery, I have become even more interested in architecture.
 I have decided to systematically read some books on the topic.
 I was recommended Designing Data-Intensive Applications (DDIA) and Google’s Site Reliability Engineering.
 Hopefully I will get the chance to discuss and exchange thoughts with people who have read them too.

+**2025.09.17**

+My cluster went through another trial today.
+To improve our home network speed, my boyfriend bought a new 10 Gbps router.
+To minimize disruption to the existing IP layout, we kept the old IP plan but re-cabled and changed the placement of servers and other devices.
+Since everything had to be moved physically, I had to shut down all the equipment before rearranging it.

+I was extremely nervous.
+The memory of last time’s sudden power outage disaster was still vivid.
+But this time, since it was a planned shutdown, I could at least be sure that any service with persistent volumes would not lose data.

+After moving the devices and powering them back on, Kubernetes quickly brought the cluster back up.
+All services returned, including Pi-hole, the one that had caused the previous disaster.
+This made me appreciate Kubernetes even more, it is just so convenient.

+However, Harbor died again with a 502 error.
+Since Harbor is deployed directly with Docker Compose on the server, I did a compose down and compose up, but then the painful sight appeared: my images were wiped again.

+For a moment, I felt complete despair.
+I had run prepare.sh beforehand, convinced that last time’s mistake would not repeat, but the images still vanished.
+That meant my previous experience was not enough to save me this time.

+Starting troubleshooting from scratch, I discovered Harbor itself was fine.
+The real issue was that after restarting, the persistent volume was pointing to the wrong path.
+Later I found out it was actually a permission problem.
+PostgreSQL did not have the right permissions to access its directory, so it created a new one.
+Why did I not notice this earlier?
+Because last time I just used sudo to bypass the permission errors instead of fixing them properly.

+The old images were still there, sitting in the original path under registry/docker/registry/v2/blobs/sha256/.

+I went back into Kubernetes, retrieved the list of images in use (kubectl get pods -A -o jsonpath='{.spec.containers[*].image}'), and from that list re-pulled, re-tagged, and re-pushed them into Harbor.
+For Pi-hole, since it runs on an ARM node, I had to push multi-arch images.

+I spent the entire evening on this, but in the end, it reinforced the Docker Compose knowledge I have been learning at school.
+I have also become less afraid of shutting down servers or even power outages.

+And now with the new setup, our home network is blazing fast.
+I could not be happier.